Thursday, September 4, 2014

 The Raven

-Le Corbeau; crime drama, France, 1943; D: Henri-Georges Cluzot, S: Pierre Fresnay, Ginette Leclerc, Pierre Larquey, Helena Manson
+Le Corbeau; crime drama, France, 1943; D: Henri-Georges Clouzot, S: Pierre Fresnay, Ginette Leclerc, Pierre Larquey, Helena Manson

 Remy Germain is a doctor in a small town, often accused of being heartless and cold while treating his patients.
-One day, angry letters start circulating around the town, accusing Dr. Germain of having an affair with Denise and Laura, the young wife of the older Chief Physician Dr. Vorzet, as well as performing illegal abortions.
+One day, angry letters start circulating around the town, accusing Dr. Germain of having an affair with Denise and Laura, the young wife of the older Chief Physician Dr. Vorzet—as well as performing illegal abortions.
 The letters are only signed with "The Raven".
-His life becomes unbearable, and the situation escalates when a patient commits suicide after receiving a letter that he has terminal cancer.
+Germain's life becomes unbearable, and the situation escalates when a patient commits suicide after receiving a letter that he has terminal cancer.
 In the end, Germain thinks he caught the perpetrator, when he finds the "Raven's" imprint in Laura's desk and agrees to sign a paper to send her to a mental asylum, upon the instruction of her husband Dr. Vorzet, who could not send her himself because they are married.
-However, Laura plea she is innocent, and Germain Dr. Vorzet dead on the table, with "Raven'" letter under him - he was killed by the mother of the killed patient.
+However, Laura insists she is innocent, while Germain finds Dr. Vorzet dead on the table, with a "Raven'" letter under him—he was killed by the mother of a patient he killed.

 Grade;+++